OpenGene/gencore/README.md

 # UMI format
 `gencore` supports calling consensus reads with or without UMI.
 Although UMI is not required, it is strongly recommended.
 If your FASTQ data has UMI integrated, you can use [fastp](https://github.com/OpenGene/fastp) to shift the UMI to read query names.

 The UMI should in the tail of query names.
 It can have a prefix like `UMI`, followed by an underscore.
 If the UMI has a prefix, it should be specified by `--umi_prefix` or `-u`.
-It can also have two parts, which are connected by an underscore.
+If the UMI prefix is `umi` or `UMI`, it can be automatically detected.
+The UMI can also have two parts, which are connected by an underscore.

 ## UMI examples
 * Read query name = `"NB551106:8:H5Y57BGX2:1:13304:3538:1404:UMI_GAGCATAC"`, prefix = `"UMI"`, umi = `"GAGCATAC"`
-* Read query name = `"NB551106:8:H5Y57BGX2:1:13304:3538:1404:UMI_GAGC_ATAC"`, prefix = `"UMI"`, umi = `"GAGC_ATAC"`
+* Read query name = `"NB551106:8:H5Y57BGX2:1:13304:3538:1404:umi_GAGC_ATAC"`, prefix = `"umi"`, umi = `"GAGC_ATAC"`
 * Read query name = `"NB551106:8:H5Y57BGX2:1:13304:3538:1404:GAGCATAC"`, prefix = `""`, umi = `"GAGCATAC"`
 * Read query name = `"NB551106:8:H5Y57BGX2:1:13304:3538:1404:GAGC_ATAC"`, prefix = `""`, umi = `"GAGC_ATAC"`

 # all options
 ```
 options:
   -i, --in                       input sorted bam/sam file.
 STDIN will be read from if it's not specified (string [=-])
   -o, --out                      output bam/sam file.
 STDOUT will be written to if it's not specified (string [=-])
   -r, --ref                      reference fasta file name (should be an uncompressed .fa/.fasta file) (string)
   -b, --bed                      bed file to specify the capturing region, none by default (string [=])
   -u, --umi_prefix               the prefix for UMI, if it has.
 None by default.
-Check the README for the defails of UMI formats. (string [=])
+Check the README for the defails of UMI formats. (string [=auto])
   -s, --supporting_reads         only output consensus reads/pairs that merged by >= <supporting_reads> reads/pairs.
 The valud should be 1~10, and the default value is 1. (int [=1])
   -a, --ratio_threshold          if the ratio of the major base in a cluster is less than <ratio_threshold>, it will be further compared to the reference.
 The valud should be 0.5~1.0, and the default value is 0.8 (double [=0.8])
   -c, --score_threshold          if the score of the major base in a cluster is less than <score_threshold>, it will be further compared to the reference.
 The valud should be 1~20, and the default value is 6 (int [=6])
   -d, --umi_diff_threshold       if two reads with identical mapping position have UMI difference <= <umi_diff_threshold>, then they will be merged to generate a consensus read.
+Default value is 2. (int [=2])
+  -D, --duplex_diff_threshold    if the forward consensus and reverse consensus sequences have <= <duplex_diff_threshold> mismatches, then they will be merged to generate a duplex consensus sequence, otherwise will be discarded.
 Default value is 2. (int [=2])
       --high_qual                the threshold for a quality score to be considered as high quality.
 Default 30 means Q30. (int [=30])
       --moderate_qual            the threshold for a quality score to be considered as moderate quality.
 Default 20 means Q20. (int [=20])
       --low_qual                 the threshold for a quality score to be considered as low quality.
 Default 15 means Q15. (int [=15])
       --coverage_sampling        the sampling rate for genome scale coverage statistics.
 Default 10000 means 1/10000. (int [=10000])
   -j, --json                     the json format report file name (string [=gencore.json])
   -h, --html                     the html format report file name (string [=gencore.html])
       --debug                    output some debug information to STDERR.
       --quit_after_contig        stop when <quit_after_contig> contigs are processed.
 Only used for fast debugging.
 Default 0 means no limitation. (int [=0])
   -?, --help                     print this message
 ```
 # citation
 The gencore paper has been published in  BMC Bioinformatics: https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-3280-9.
 If you used gencore in your research work, please cite it as: